 Mark Corkery

 YRC studios, Young.
-Maimuru Public School, Monteagle Public School, Murringo Public School, Wombat Public School, Wombat Public School, Young Public School, Young North Public School.
+Maimuru Public School, Monteagle Public School, Murringo Public School, Wombat Public School, Young Public School, Young North Public School

 Mark Corkery is a guitarist and songwriter who has been playing and writing music in many solo and ensemble contexts for over 30 years.
 Mark began teaching with YRC in 2009, and has since been involved in the musical journey of upwards of 500 individual students as well as over a thousand students in classroom programs and ensembles.